Desktop SEM – EM-30 Series Scanning Electron Microscopes

 The EM-30 Series is offered in 3 different models (see table below for more specific configuration information):

-The EM-30 series Desktop Scanning Electron Microscope is the only Desktop SEM available with either Tungsten or CeB6 electron sources.
+The EM-30 series Desktop Scanning Electron Microscope is the only Desktop SEM available with either Tungsten or CeB6 (CeBix) electron sources.
 No other supplier can guide you as to which solution is best suited for your applications and laboratory situation.
 Tungsten filament sources have lower operating costs and are simple to exchange by the user in under 10 minutes.
 Tungsten filaments last around 100 “beam on” hours whereas CeB6 or Cerium Hexaboride sources last around 1500 hours or more depending on how they are used.
-CeB6 sources are typically exchanged by a factory-trained service technician due to the higher vacuum requirements imposing a more careful approach to sealing surface cleanliness.
+Hourly operating cost of CeB6 systems is higher than Tungsten based systems, mostly due to more expensive filaments (around $900 compared to $50 for Tungsten) and higher vacuum requirements.
+Tungsten sources are very simple to replace in under 10 minutes.
+Whereas, CeB6 sources are typically exchanged by a factory-trained service technician due to the higher vacuum requirements imposing a more careful approach to sealing surface cleanliness.
 Our technicians can train operators willing to exchange their own CeB6 electron sources if desired.
-Hourly operating cost of CeB6 systems is higher than Tungsten based systems, mostly due to more expensive filaments (around $900 compared to $50 for Tungsten) and higher vacuum requirements.

 SE (Secondary Electron) and BSE (Backscatter Electron) Imaging